bgrimstad/splinter/README.md

 Figure: Illustration of a bicubic B-spline generated with the SPLINTER library.

 ### Requirements for use
+C++, C or Python on other platforms than Linux x64:

 A standards compliant C++11 compiler.

+Linux x64: `pip install splinterpy`

 ### Guides
 * [Basic usage](docs/basic_usage.md)